aaltsys/doc-develop/4_scripting/06_concerns.rst

    echo -e '\e[0m'
    ...

-This piece of code is too specific: because it contains the phrase "Say Hello," it is useful only in our "Hello World" example.
-Placing the text "Say Hello" in a variable and assigning it in our variable declarations will generalize the snippet and allow it to be used in any script without further code changes.
+The phrase ``Say Hello`` makes this code specific to the :program:`Hello World` example script.
+Placing the text ``Say Hello`` in a variable and assigning it in our variable declarations will generalize the snippet and allow it to be used in any script without further code changes.
 This will save programming and testing time down the road.

 There are other reasons to assign strings to variables in declarations at the top of a program.
 Configuration information will be exposed in the variable